 You could be forgiven for thinking that punting along the river Cam is just about seeing the Cambridge colleges and hearing stories about student antics.
 However, to do that would be to ignore the 9 (yes nine!)
 Cambridge bridges that cross the river, along the Backs.
 Honourable mention for Jesus Green footbridge and lock - the end of the middle river Admittedly, some of these bridges are more famous, more interesting, or just prettier than the others.
 We're going to tell you about all of them, from one end of the river to the other (ok, not the whole of the river Cam, just the middle river, which is the bit that we punt along). *Warning - may contain spoilers* - you'll almost certainly hear some of this information if you come on one of our Cambridge punt tours, so look away now if you don't want to know.
 Still here?
 Ok, settle in, this could be a long ride... (don't worry though, there are lots of pictures).
 Magdalene Bridge First up we have Magdalene (pronounced maudlin) bridge.
 This road bridge is at one end (the start as far as we are concerned) of the Backs, on Magdalene street and next to the college of the same name.
 Not the most exciting bridge to look at: Not so great any more?
 However, it is notable for: being on the site of (or very close to) the original crossing point over the river Cam on the Roman road that linked London (to the south) with the north and was part of an important trade route.
 The current, cast iron construction was built in 1892, designed by Arthur Browne, then rebuilt in 1982 [...]

 Have you heard of the Cambridge Backs?
 Even if you have, do you know what (or where) they are?
 Well, never fear, we are here to assist, entertain (we hope) and enlighten.
 Clare college on the left, is the oldest college along the Cambridge backs The Cambridge Backs (or just the Backs for short) are an area of central Cambridge, along the banks of the river Cam, occupied by some of the most famous and prestigious colleges that form Cambridge University.
+There are seven Cambridge University colleges situated along the Backs.
+Going from North to South: Magdalene College St John's College Trinity College Trinity Hall Clare College King's College Queens' College Just beyond Silver Street bridge at the Southern end of the Backs is Darwin College.
 St John's - one of the largest and wealthiest of the Cambridge colleges, as viewed from the grounds of Trinity college, its neighbour and rival.
 The backs, built on land reclaimed from what was effectively the flood plains of the river Cam, are now home to some eye-catching, inspiring, wonderful and in some cases, also rather famous examples of Cambridge architecture.
 Punting is a unique and relaxing way to view the Cambridge backs What's in a name?
-The name, 'the Backs' came about because this area was referred to as the backs of the colleges in question.
+The name, 'the Backs' came about because this area was referred to as the backs of the previously mentioned colleges.
 The river wends its way through the grounds of a number of these renowned educational establishments.
 However in many cases there are now college buildings on either bank of the river.
 Nonetheless, the name has stood the test of time.
 As have the views.
-Queens' college so called Mathematical bridge, at one end of the backs, Cambridge, joins the two sides of the college together Outstanding scenery, amazing tranquility Yes, it's a cliché but the backs have to be seen to be believed.
-They are an area of outstanding beauty and (often) tranquillity in the heart of the bustling [...]
+Queens' college so called Mathematical bridge, at one end of the [...]

 **The article below was published on 1st April 2017 as an April fools.
 Entirely coincidentally, Gonville and Caius college, of Cambridge, also had a very similar idea for their joke on that day, although we can't say whether they got their inspiration from us, we definitely didn't get ours from them.
 However, we did subsequently discover that Oxford University had beaten us to it by two years!** In a bold move, precipitated by growing concerns voiced by a number of the Cambridge University colleges about the noise pollution caused by punt poles grating along the cement bed of the river Cam, punting stalwart Cambridge River Tours has announced the introduction of the self-driving punt (not to be confused with self-hire punts).
 Top Secret!
 The announcement is the culmination of a top secret, two-year R&D project, part-funded by the Cam Conservators.
 Working in collaboration with Google to make use of their self-driving car technology, CRT will soon launch the first wave of noiseless, self propelled punts from their Jesus Green punt station.
 Proprietor Tim Campbell explains: "This technology heralds a new dawn of silent punting; our chauffeurs will be transitioning to new roles as Actualisation of Customer Experience (ACE) reps.
 This mean that tour groups will still benefit from the vast knowledge our chauffeurs have built up over the years; but instead of being precariously perched on the punt deck, dodging the champagne corks (and advances) of raucous hens and the like, they'll be live-streaming their patter whilst nursing an expertly made flat white.
 "Collisions will also be a thing of the past, as the technology will allow the punts to choose the safest and most efficient path along the river, paving the way for an immediate [...]